Updated May 2020

 Wake Up Early for a Trash the Dress at Sunrise

-There are others that decide to do one last amazing thing called Trash the Dress, and it is usually done the day after the wedding.
+There are others that decide to do one last amazing thing called a Trash the Dress, and it is usually done a day or two after the wedding.

 Just so you know, Trash the Dress doesn’t mean tearing the dress apart like some people might think.
 It might get wet, it might be covered in sand, but nothing more than that… and in the end, you’ll get better pictures than you could possibly imagine.
 Unforgettable, fun, and without a doubt, a very special memory that only some people dare to try.

-When it comes to choosing a time for the Trash the Dress, it’s always best to do it at a different time than the wedding.
-So if your wedding was in the afternoon, you’ll want to have the Trash the Dress session early in the morning (around 7 am or 7:30 am) when the sunlight is soft and the beach is empty.
+It’s always best to have your Trash the Dress session at a different time than the wedding ceremony.
+If your wedding was in the afternoon, you’ll want to have the Trash the Dress session early in the morning.
+Around 7 am or 7:30 am is best because the sunlight is soft and the beach is empty.

-If you are not willing to wake up that early, it probably means you had a great time the night before, and the photographer will work out another schedule that will get you amazing pictures after a nice cup of coffee, around 9 am or 10 am.
+If you are not willing to wake up that early, it probably means you had a great time the night before.
+I get it!
+The photographer will work out another schedule that will still get you amazing pictures.
+Maybe after a nice cup of coffee, around 9 am or 10 am.